 Will you join us on the challenge?
 Will you do everything you can to keep your Timeline, Feed, and all posts peaceful?

 Angie, a mother of 5, currently lives in the San Bernardino Mountains of Southern California with her husband of 11 years, Bobby, & 4 of their children.
 She is a Military Mom to her oldest child and also a non-custodial mother of 1 that lives with her during the Summer and visits during other parts of the year.
 Angie is a stay at home mom, homeschooling all 3 of her younger children.
 (She plans to homeschool her children through high school graduation.)
-She’ll be the first to admit she is human & full of flaws.
+She'll be the first to admit she is human & full of flaws.
 Every day she praises God for His grace & mercy on her life.
 She's lived in 5 different states, grew up in a Pastor's home, loves to craft & sew, and is what you would call a "Disney Geek" since birth.
 Dreaming of one day returning to school has finally come true, so when not studying her free time is spent hanging out with her Hubster, talking & playing with her kids, reading, attempting to play piano, sewing, crafting, and helping wherever she can at her local church.
 If you have any questions or for any other reason need to contact someone about this blog, she is the one to contact.
 You can email her at Angie (at) RaisingStickyHands (dot) com.
 She can also be found on Facebook as Angie Schott - Messenger of Love & Victory